Dynamic Origin-Destination Matrix Prediction with Line Graph Neural Networks and Kalman Filter: Literature Review

-The performance of traditional statistical models is limited due to their linearities.
-Real-time prediction requires more powerful models to represent spatial and temporal correlations.
 In recent years, deep neural networks have shown to be effective in approximating nonlinear features in classification, regression and control problems \cite{lecun2015deep, silver2018general}.
 Up to date, supervised learning plays a major part in the field of deep learning.
 Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs) are effective in recognizing spatial and temporal patterns respectively \cite{krizhevsky2012imagenet, xingjian2015convolutional}.
-Since transportation networks are represented by nodes and arcs, graph-structured data appear frequently in this domain.
-We can incorporate prior knowledge of traffic topology into deep neural networks.
+Since transportation networks are denoted by nodes and arcs, graph-structured data appear frequently in this domain.
 Graph Neural Networks (GNNs) are shown to be effective in dealing with graph-structured data \cite{battaglia2018relational}.
 Graph Convolutional Networks (GCNs) \cite{kipf2016semi} utilize the adjacency matrix to represent node connections.
 Incorporating network topology into deep neural networks can accelerate convergence and improve prediction performance.
-Gated Graph Neural Networks (GGNNs) \cite{li2015gated} have shown outstanding performance in time-series graph tasks.
-Yu et al. \cite{yu2017spatio} extended GCN to time-series structure and proposed an integrated framework for spatial-temporal graph traffic forecasting.
-This structure can represent the evolution of node information but it can not reflect the information flow from arcs to nodes.
+Gated Graph Neural Networks (GGNNs) \cite{li2015gated} have shown outstanding performance in time series graph tasks.
+Yu et al. \cite{yu2017spatio} extended GCN to time series structure and proposed an integrated framework for spatial-temporal graph traffic forecasting.
+Although this structure can represent the evolution of node information, the information flow from arcs to nodes cannot be reflected.
 Chen et al. \cite{chen2018supervised} proposed the Line Graph Neural Networks (LGNNs) to solve the problem.
 However, this structure requires extensive information exchange between nodes and arcs, which can increase computing burden in practice.

-In this paper, we propose the Fusion Line Graph Convolutional Networks (FL-GCNs) to forecast O-D flows.
-This structure consists of two parts: link flows to O-D flows and historical O-D flows to future O-D flows.
-In the first part, we relax some connections in LGNN and convert LGNN into the structure that can process data from link flows to O-D flows.
-We also incorporate the time-series information into this structure.
-In the second part, we use deep neural networks to represent the evolution from historical O-D flows to predicted O-D flows.
-We have designed Fully Connected Networks (FCNs) and Convolutional Neural Networks in this part.
-The proposed FL-GCN provides a general framework for processing data from links to nodes.
-We use real data in New Jersey Turnpike to evaluate our model.
-The results show that our model outperforms Kalman filter by $17.87\%$ in predicting the whole O-D pairs.